Breezin' (song): George Benson version (1976)

 Five years after Gábor Szabó's original recording, the song became even better known for a successful rerecording by singer and guitarist George Benson, whose 1976 cover was the title track of his album Breezin'.
-His version was recorded in January 1976 and released as a single in September of the same year, entering the American charts in October.
+Benson's version was recorded in January 1976 and released as a single in September of the same year, entering the American charts in October.
 Like Szabó's original, Benson's cover was produced by Tommy LiPuma.
 The album and single were released by Warner Bros.
 Records.

 Track listing

 7" single

-The "Breezin'"s full length on the Benson's album Breezin' is 5:40.
-The length of only 5:20 is an edited version of the 7" single.
+The full length of "Breezin'" on Benson's album Breezin' is 5:40 while the single edit is 5:20.